CJWorkbench/channels_rabbitmq/README.rst

   <https://github.com/celery/celery/milestone/7>`_, evaluate it, and then
   recommend an alternative to "normal channels."
 (With Celery 4, it's inefficient for workers to send messages to the Django Channels layer, because they need to launch a new event loop and RabbitMQ connection per task.
+You can use Celery 4, but it's hard to recommend it.
 Celery 5 may fix this.)

 Dependencies
 ------------